 Ingredients

-- β cup plus 1 tbsp all-purpose flour
+- ⅔ cup plus 1 Tablespoon all-purpose flour

 Instructions

-- Peel and slice peaches (see note below).
-Preheat oven to 350°F and lightly grease the bottom of an 8-inch cast iron skillet or baking dish with butter.
+- Peel and slice peaches (see notes below).
+Preheat oven to 350°F and lightly grease the bottom and sides of an 8-inch cast iron skillet, 9-inch pie plate, or similar-sized baking dish with butter.

-- Place peach slices in a bowl and pour in orange juice, 3 tablespoon of the brown sugar, and ΒΌ teaspoon of the cinnamon.
-Gently stir so that brown sugar dissolves and the mixture is just about evenly covering peaches.
+- Place peach slices in a bowl and pour in the orange juice, 3 Tablespoons of the brown sugar, and ½ teaspoon of the cinnamon.
+Gently stir so that brown sugar dissolves and the mixture is evenly coating the peaches.

-- Add peaches to prepared skillet or baking dish and press lightly to form an even layer.
+- Add the peaches to the prepared dish and press lightly to form an even layer, leaving behind some of the excess juices if your fruit is quite liquid-y.

-- In a bowl, add remaining β cup of the brown sugar and remaining Β½ teaspoon of the cinnamon and stir or whisk to combine.
+- In a bowl, add the remaining ⅓ cup of the brown sugar and ½ teaspoon of the cinnamon and stir or whisk to combine.

-- Bake for 30-40 minutes, or until the peaches are bubbling and the crumb topping has browned slightly.
-Let cool slightly before serving.
-Recommended: sprinkle confectioners' sugar over top of the crumbs before serving.
+- Bake for 35-40 minutes, or until the peaches are bubbling and the crumb topping has turned golden-brown and crisp.
+Let the peach crumble cool slightly before serving.
+If you like dust confectioners' sugar over top of the crumbs before portioning out, and serve with a scoop of vanilla ice cream.

 Video